Homemade mango curd in a glass jar

-I have to say, this fresh mango curd is one of the most fun flavors of curd I’ve made!
+This fresh mango curd is bright, silky, and bursting with real mango flavor.
+It’s one of the most fun flavors of curd I’ve ever made (and I’ve made many)!
 Most curds are made exclusively with the juice of a fruit, so I loved using whole fruit for this one.
 It does require one extra step (puréeing the mangos), but it’s totally worth it.

 What is curd?